| |

 karma: how karma applies directly to individuals' lives.

-1. Primal (Seed) Karma: When an individual first incarnated,
+When an individual first incarnated, they received

-their unique journey through cycles of reincarnation to unfold in Soul awareness.
+journey through cycles of reincarnation to unfold in Soul awareness.

-2. Choice (Action) Karma: After an individual incarnates,
+Choice (Action) Karma:

-others to think, speak, and act).
+think, speak, and act).

-3. Good Karma: From the human standpoint, the positive benefit
+From the human standpoint, the positive benefit

 received in material existence, where one receives pleasing results (such as